igorms-pro/voyagely/docs/travel_apis_research.md

 Our methodology prioritizes official developer portals, pricing pages, and help centers for verifiable facts.
 Where pricing is not public, we rely on official statements about access models and partner processes.
 This ensures recommendations are anchored in what partners publish and support.

-Evaluation criteria were defined to reflect Wanderly’s business and technical needs:
+Evaluation criteria were defined to reflect Voyagely’s business and technical needs:

 - Coverage and content depth: geographic reach, inventory breadth, richness of property and POI data, and review content.
 - Data freshness and update frequency: cadence of price updates, forecast刷新频率 (frequency), and observed operational performance.